hugoalh/GitHubAction.SendToIFTTT/README.md

 ## 📜 Description

-Send data to IFTTT applet via webhook, support variables.
+An action to send data to IFTTT applet via webhook, support variables.

 ## 🛠 Configuration